dikshantrajput/skip-yt-ad/README.md

 ## Disclaimer
 This extension is not endorsed by or affiliated with YouTube.
 It is an independent project developed solely for the purpose of improving user experience on the platform.

-Enjoy ad-free YouTube viewing with the TubeSkipper Chrome Extension!
+Enjoy ad-free YouTube viewing with TubeSkipper!